kiransalve/Power-BI/Learn with Gigs/Questions.md

 https://www.youtube.com/watch?v=_0IdAb9Z5n4

-# 13. What is the types of schemas?
+# 13. What is schemas and their types?

 In a star schema, we have a central fact table directly connected to dimension tables and no dim table connected to other dim table.